 (d) a person who is a mortgagee of land that comprises all, or part, of the site;

+(da) if the site is a source site — a person who is a mortgagee of land that comprises all, or part, of a site that is an affected site in relation to the source site;

+(db) if the site is an affected site — a person who is a mortgagee of land that comprises all, or part, of a site that is a source site in relation to the affected site;

 (e) a person given a notice under the Act section 42(1) in relation to the site;

-(f) the CEO;
+(f) the CEO.

-(g) a person who, in the opinion of the CEO, has a particular interest in the site and has been approved in writing by the CEO for the purposes of this paragraph.
+[(g) deleted]

+[Regulation 23 amended: SL 2022/37 r.
+5.]

 24. Request for decision as to responsibility for remediation

 (1) A request to the committee to make a decision as to responsibility for remediation of a site under the Act section 36(2)(a) is to be made in writing in a form approved by the committee.